-The reference input takes an average current of 32μ A with a 8MHz system clock.
-This current will be proportional to the system clock.
-A buffered reference is recommended for the ADS1251.
+Reference input takes an average current of $220\mu A$ with a 16MHz system clock; this current will be proportional to the system clock.
+A buffered reference is recommended for ADS1252.
 The recommended reference circuit is shown in Figure 2.

-Reference voltages higher than 4.096V will increase the fullscale range, while the absolute internal circuit noise of the converter remains the same.
-This will decrease the noise in terms of ppm of full-scale, which increases the effective resolution (see typical characteristic "RMS Noise vs V{REF} Voltage").
+Reference voltages higher than 4.096V will increase the full-scale range, whereas the absolute internal circuit noise of the converter remains the same.
+This will decrease the noise in terms of ppm of full scale, which increases the effective resolution (see the typical characteristic curve, RMS Noise vs V{REF}).